Sian Ka’an is a natural reserve located in the state of Quintana Roo in Mexico.

 Although both Muyil and Punta Allen are part of the Sian Ka’an reserve, agencies, blogs, and tourist guides typically use the name “Sian Ka’an” to refer to the Punta Allen area and “Muyil” to denote the Muyil area.

-The easiest way to get to Sian Ka’an!
+Guided tours are simply the easiest way to get to Sian Ka’an!

-There are three potential boarding spots for the boat, spread out across the 42-kilometer strip of land, giving you options to somewhat shorten your journey on this track.
+There are three potential boarding spots for the boat, spread out across the 42-kilometer strip of land, giving you options to shorten your journey on this track.

 Keep in mind that the Sian Ka’an reserve’s entrance is a continuation of Tulum’s hotel zone.